 Attributes: Can't be taken pass/fail

 Environmental Studies and Environmental Science

-MAJOR
+Major

-Environmental Studies Major: Thirteen (13) courses
+Requirements for the Environmental Studies Major

+13 courses

-Introductory Core:
+Introductory Core

+161, 162

-• 161, 162 Ten (10) additional courses taken from the following categories. - At least three courses must be ENST courses taught by ENST faculty and at least three must be at the 300-level or above. - Humanities/Arts & Environment at least 1 - Society & Environment at least 2 - Foundations of Environmental Science at least 1 - Applications of Environmental Science at least 1 - Environmental Studies Specialization optional electives, no limit - Disciplinary Specialization optional electives, no more than 2 Senior Seminar:
+10 additional courses taken from the following categories.
+At least three courses must be ENST courses taught by ENST faculty and at least three must be at the 300-level or above.

+Humanities/Arts & Environment - at least 1

+Society & Environment - at least 2

+Foundations of Environmental Science - at least 1

+Applications of Environmental Science - at least 1

+Environmental Studies Specialization - optional electives, no limit Disciplinary Specialization - optional electives, no more than 2

+Senior Seminar

-• 406
+406

-Requirements for the Environmental Science Major: Sixteen (16) courses
+Requirements for the Environmental Science Major

+16 courses

-Introductory Core:
+Introductory Core

+161, 162

-• 161, 162 The additional thirteen (13) courses are taken from the following categories. • At least three must be ENST courses taught by ENST faculty and at least five must be at the 300-level or above. - Humanities/Arts & Environment at least 1 - Society & Environment at least 1 - Foundations of Environmental Science at least 3 - Applications of Environmental Science at least 5 - Environmental Studies Specializations optional electives Senior Seminar:
+The additional 13 courses are taken from the following categories.
+At least three must be ENST courses taught by ENST faculty and at least five must be at the 300-level or above.

+Humanities/Arts & Environment - at least 1

+Society & Environment - at least 1

+Foundations of Environmental Science - at least 3

+Applications of Environmental Science - at least 5

+Environmental Studies Specializations - optional electives

+Senior Seminar

+406

-• 406 ADDITIONAL NOTES FOR ENST AND ENSC MAJORS:
+ADDITIONAL NOTES FOR ENST AND ENSC MAJORS: